1N3/ReverseAPK/README.md

 ```

 ## LICENSE:
-Sn1per Community Edition is free to distribute, modify and use with the condition that credit is provided to the creator (@xer0dayz) and @XeroSecurity and is not for commercial use.
-For professional use, a Sn1per Professional or Enterprise license must be purchased at https://xerosecurity.com.
+Sn1per Community Edition is free to distribute, modify and use with the condition that credit is provided to the creator (@xer0dayz) and @Sn1perSecurity and is not for commercial use.
+For professional use, a Sn1per Professional or Enterprise license must be purchased at https://sn1persecurity.com.